fewtarius/photonbbs/README.md

 - Classic BBS door game support
 - Administrative tools and utilities

-See [PHOTONBBS.md](PHOTONBBS.md) for complete BBS documentation.

 ### PhotonMUD - The Multi-User Dungeon

-PhotonMUD is a fully-featured MUD with:
 - Procedurally-generated persistent worlds
 - D&D-style combat system with dice mechanics
 - Character classes, races, and progression